 A Summary Airplane Home Project Guide

-I'm not an extraterrestrial nor android - I'm just an ordinary mortal human being with lots of ordinary human frailties.
-If I can do this, you can probably do it too.
-However, as with all human endeavors, success depends upon your will, knowledge, experience, and a host of other factors.
+I'm not an extraterrestrial nor android - I'm just an ordinary mortal human being with a full array of ordinary human frailties.
+If I can do this you can probably do it too.
+However, as with all human endeavors success depends upon your will, knowledge, experience, and a host of other factors.
 And yes, alas, money is one of them.
 But perhaps money's not as big a factor as you suspect.

-You need to acquire two things: An airliner, and suitable land to host it.
-Then you need to transport your airliner to your land.
-That's the most daunting challenge.
-Then connect it to domestic water, sewer, and electrical power.
-You'll also need to perform some modifications to your aircraft.
-That's a relatively easy task - the required modifications are relatively simple.
+You need to acquire two things: An airliner and suitable land to host it.
+Then you need to transport your airliner to your land, which is the most daunting challenge.
+Then connect it to domestic water, sewer, and electrical power using the usual robust 1/4 turn or push and latch airport ramp connectors.
+You'll also need to perform some rather minor modifications to your aircraft, all of which are relatively simple and easy.
+Then you can zestfully enjoy your life in your absolutely scintillating, extremely long lived and almost maintenance free aerospace quality home at a very high level of dignity, strength, safety, security, beauty, and pure exhilarating fun.

 Acquiring a jetliner:

-There are numerous airlines and numerous bone yards.
+There are numerous airlines and bone yards.
 I recommend starting with the airlines - learn what they have on hand or in their pipeline.
-You can find them with web searches, or perhaps simply call them and ask to be routed to the appropriate disposition department.
+You can find them with web searches or perhaps simply call them and ask to be routed to the appropriate disposition department.
 Here's an airline example: AircraftDisposition.com.
 And here's a bone yard example: http://Groups.Yahoo.com/group/mojaveairport.
 (Join the group to access the information.)
 Peruse Airliners.net and other aviation related sites as well.